 Alyssa Canty from AHRC NYC’sRockaway Parkway Day Services used her time at the microphone to express appreciation for being in a book club.
 “Book club is a nice thing to do,” Alyssa said.
 “Thank you to Karen and Laurie Abramson [a partner who works with the Rockaway Parkway book club] for helping me talk more about this because I can get nervous.”

 “I liked the book of fairy tales, especially Rumpelstiltskin,” Thomas Cheung of AHRC NYC’s Employment and Business Services – Manhattan said to the group.
 “I find all the fantasy stories to be educating books.
 I like to read and expand my mind.
 I like to draw the characters and learn about them.”

-Sandra Rumayor began volunteering with AHRC NYC for a different purpose.
-“I met Karen volunteering for mock interviews,” Sandra said.
+Sandra Rumayor began partnering with AHRC NYC for a different purpose.
+“I met Karen while helping with mock interviews,” Sandra said.
 “She got me interested in the book clubs, and I’ve now been doing it for over a year.”